kazu-yamamoto/hs-sympo-2012/sketch.markdown

  - We do not get source locations for failing tests.
 Doctest solves this.
 For Hspec/QuickCheck/HUnit something like JHC's `SRCLOC_ANNOTATE` pragma could help.

+ - Are more high-lever approaches to BDD, akin to Ruby's Cucumber, applicable to Haskell?
+(Observation: Cucumber's approach is tightly tied to OO)